A simple example using Ibex .NET from C#

 What this program does is:

-- check that we have 3 arguments;
+- check that we have 3 arguments

-- create streams for input of the XML and XSL, and output of the PDF;
+- create streams for input of the XML and XSL, and output of the PDF

-- create an Ibex FODocument object;
+- create an Ibex FODocument object

 - call the generate() method to create the PDF file.

 This creates the program hello.exe.
-To run it we pass the names of the XML, XSL and PDF files on the command
+To run it we pass the names of the XML, XSL and PDF files on the command line like this:

-hello hello.xml hello.xsl hello-world.pdf
+dotnet run hello.xml hello.xsl hello-world.pdf

 This will create the file hello.pdf containing the data from hello-world.xml.